vakhil-98/Bworks/README.md

 + Increasing the availability of bicycles for those in need.

 ## Features

 + Able to send Emails with Photos for Donators.
 + Able to track provider details.
 + Able to track delivery information.
 + Look up bicycle inventory.
 + Look up bicycle listing.

-## Program
-BWorks gives kids the chance to earn a free bike while they learn about bicycle safety and maintenance from our volunteers.
-By registering for the classes.

 ## [LICENSE](LICENSE) used for the project.